Ameerunisa19/HR-Attrition-Analytics-Dashboard-Power-BI/README.md

 I Used 5 KPI cards to show the Total employees, Attrition rate, Average age, Attrition rate, Active employee.

 ### Insights:
-▪ Total employee count is 1470 and the attrition count is 237 which is 16% ▪ Research and development have the maximum employees attrition.
+▪ Total employee count is 1470 and the attrition count is 237 which is 16%<br>
-▪ Employees in age group 25-34 leave more frequently and that too within a period of one year.
+▪ Research and development have the maximum employees attrition.<br>
-▪It is observed males are more attrition than females in each age group.
+▪ Employees in age group 25-34 leave more frequently and that too within a period of one year.<br>

-Sure, here's a hyperlink text you can use:
+▪It is observed males are more attrition than females in each age group.<br>

 [Click here to view my dashboard](#)